Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 ### 1).
 Download the server template of your choice (linked above).
-Note: You will need a file decompression tool like [WinRAR](https://www.win-rar.com/start.html?&L=0) or [7-zip](https://www.7-zip.org/download.html) to extract the HPC Multi-Server or HCE Multi-Server.
+Note: You will need a file decompression tool like [WinRAR](https://www.win-rar.com/start.html?&L=0) or [7-zip](https://www.7-zip.org/download.html) to extract the HPC.Server.zip or HCE.Server.zip.

 ### 2).
 Download and install [BitVise SSH Client](https://www.bitvise.com/ssh-client-download) and [TightVNC (client)](https://www.tightvnc.com/download.php) to your PC.